sdorra/airline/Migrating.md

 - `META-INF/services/com.github.rvesse.airline.restrictions.factories.ArgumentsRestrictionFactory`

 Note that if you want to use this mechanism and intend to use the Maven shade plugin or similar to build a single JAR you must ensure that you preserve the built-in services files from the `airline` module as otherwise the built-in restriction annotations will not be honoured.

+## Help Section Factories

+In Airline 2.0 help section factories had to be explicitly registered with the `HelpSectionFactory`, Airline 2.1 moves to using `ServiceLoader` for discovery of help section factories.
+While factories may still be explicitly registered they can now also be specified in the following file:

+- `META-INF/services/com.github.rvesse.airline.help.sections.factories.HelpSectionFactory`

+Note that if you want to use this mechanism and intend to use the Maven shade plugin or similar to build a single JAR you must ensure that you preserve the built-in services files from the `airline` module as otherwise the built-in help section annotations will not be honoured.

+Additionally the `HelpSectionRegistry` was moved into the `com.github.rvesse.airline.help.sections.factories` package.

 # Migrating to Airline 2 from Airline 1